And Introducing As...

 "Anne, with an 'e'," Buffy said.
 "Still not Kim Possible," she added, scrunching up her nose like she'd smelled something disgusting.

-"Do the curtains match the drapes?" neon girl said with a lear.
+"Do the curtains match the drapes?" neon girl said with a leer.
 "I say we take the Pet elsewhere and find out."

 "Pet?"
 Buffy asked.
 "And no, but still not a redhead," she said, not phased by the crude comment.
 She'd had worse directed at her.
 Conversations could get fairly crude on a long stakeout, even in a supposedly upstanding organization like GJ.

 "Teacher's Pet," snarky voice said, after Josie stopped giggling at Buffy's answer.